hex-arch-training/hexagonal/README.md

 This module allows to call the functionality of other domain through various protocols such as REST, WebService, Messaging.

 #### Module _connection_
-This module allows for direct communication between domains when both are included in the save service.
+This module allows for direct communication between domains when both modules are included in the same service.

 ## Subsystem _connector_
 A connector subsystem has a similar structure as the business subsystem,